-The total funds expended in 2021/2022 under the special rate variation amounted to \$1,762,887.
+The total funds expended in 2022/2023 under the special rate variation amounted to \$1,805,066.
 A breakdown of this expenditure is as follows:

-Budget Deficit Repair This allocation of funding is allocated across Council entire General Fund Budget to ensure existing Service Levels are maintained.
-Without the Special Rate Variation Council \$352.4K would need to reduce its overall level of expenditure by \$352.4K to deliver a balanced budget.
-Asset Maintenance Various maintenance projects on the Rural Road Network to ensure Service Levels are met and the useful lives of \$280K these assets are maximised (drainage, bitumen maintenance and patching, roadside slashing, gravel maintenance and patching, vegetation management).

-Road Grading Maintenance Program Various maintenance grading projects across Council entire grading program on the Rural Road Network to maintain existing service levels. \$100.6K In the 2021/2022 financial year Council's maintenance crews spent \$1,841,502 on grading to maintain Council's unsealed road network.
-Road Infrastructure Backlog Program Road Infrastructure Backlog Program, being for heavy Patching, Pavement Stabilisation and Rehabilitation on the Regional Road Network. \$816.1K The 2021/22 funding of \$652K was allocated to Wandera South road rehabilitation.
-The balance of funding, \$164.7K was deferred to 2022/23 due to the large amount of government grant funding received which took priority as grant funding deadlines had to be met.
-Road Infrastructure Asset Renewal Program Road Infrastructure Asset Renewal Program, being additional funding allocated to road patching, pavement stabilisation and rehabilitation on Council's road network to prevent asset falling into backlog. \$250K 2021/22 funding of \$138K was allocated to additional village bitumen resealing.
-The balance of funds, \$112K was deferred to 2022/23 due to the large amount of government grant funding.
+Budget Deficit Repair \$420K This allocation of funding is allocated across Council entire General Fund Budget to ensure existing Service Levels are maintained.
+Without the Special Rate Variation Council would need to reduce its overall level of expenditure by \$420K to deliver a balanced budget.
+Asset Maintenance \$308K Various maintenance projects on the Rural Road Network to ensure Service Levels are met and the useful lives of these assets are maximised (drainage, bitumen maintenance and patching, roadside slashing, gravel maintenance and patching, vegetation management).
+Road Grading Maintenance Program Various maintenance grading projects across Council entire grading program on the Rural Road Network to maintain existing service levels. \$101.3K In the 2022/23 financial year Council's maintenance crews spent \$1,568,579 on grading to maintain Council's unsealed road network.
+Road Infrastructure Backlog Program Road Infrastructure Backlog Program, being for heavy Patching, Pavement Stabilisation and Rehabilitation on the Regional Road Network. \$595K The 2022/23 funding of \$595K was allocated to the Yetman Road Upgrade and the Taylor Avenue Upgrade.
+Road Infrastructure Asset Renewal Program Road Infrastructure Asset Renewal Program, being additional funding allocated to road patching, pavement stabilisation and rehabilitation on Council's road network to prevent asset falling into backlog. \$250K 2022/23 funding of \$250K was allocated to gravel resheeting (\$15K), Bruxner Way (\$140K) and drainage structures (\$95K).
 Restore Industry Assistance and Promotions Program The assistance and promotion of business and industry program had been reduced by \$32.5K over recent years.
 These funds are allocated to restore funding to this program.
-Projects funded from this program are subject to approval by Council Resolution. \$76.8K 2021-2022 budget allocation was deferred to 2022/23 for future industry assistance and promotions.
+Projects funded from this program are subject to approval by Council Resolution. \$80.7K 2022/23 budget allocation was deferred to 2023/24 for future industry assistance and promotions.
+Urban Construction \$50K Urban Infrastructure Asset Renewal program, being additional funding allocated to the urban road network.
+2022/23 funding of \$50K was allocated to the Tingha Bridge roundabout.